Want to improve your website design to increase sales and provide a better company image? Here’s 21 ways to do just that!

 - Test your speeds: Test My Site

-- Outsource hosting/delivery of your media with CloudFlare CDN
+- Outsource hosting/delivery of your media with a Content Delivery Network like Cloudflare.

 3. Choose a drag-and-drop website builder